sosiristseng/sosiristseng.github.io/docs/code/python/strip-jupyter-notebook-output.md

 ## nbstripout

-https://github.com/kynan/nbstripout is a python package to automate these works above.
+https://github.com/kynan/nbstripout is a python package to automatically setting up nbconvert and git filter.

 ## nbstripout-fast